leonsteinhaeuser/openshift-gitops-cli/README.md

 Cluster name: my-cluster
 ```

 The first thing we need to create is the environment.
-For this, just select the "Create Environment" option and provide the name of the environment.
-In our case, the environment name is `dev`.
+For this, select the "Manage Environment" and next select "Create".
+The CLI will ask you several questions to gather information about the environment.
+For example, you can provide the name of the environment and properties.
+When you have provided all the information, select "Done".
+This option will lead you back to the main menu.

 The next step is to create the stage.
-For this, just select the "Create Stage" option, select the "Environment" you just created, and provide the name of the stage.
-In our case, the stage name is `testing`.
+For this, select the "Manage Stage" option, select the "Environment" you just created, and answer the questions the CLI provides.
+For example, you can provide the name of the stage and properties.
+When you have provided all the information, select "Done".
+This option will lead you back to the main menu.

 The last step is to create the cluster.
-For this, just select the "Create Cluster" option, select the "Environment" and "Stage" you just created, and provide the name of the cluster.
-In our case, the cluster name is `my-cluster`.
+For this, select the "Manage Cluster" option followed by the "Create" option.
+Select the "Environment" and "Stage" you just created and answer the questions the CLI provides.
+For example, you can provide the name of the cluster, addons, and properties.
+When you have provided all the information, select "Done".
+This option will lead you back to the main menu and create the folder structure and files needed to create the bootstrap.

 For each of the steps, you will be asked if you want to add additional properties.
 Properties are key-value pairs that you can use to store additional information about the environment, stage, or cluster.
 For example, you can add properties like `region`, `zone`, `network`, etc. These properties can then be used in the templates to customize the resources that will be created.
+If you define the same key in the environment, stage, and cluster, the value of the highest level will be used.

+* For example, if you define a property called `region` in the environment and the stage, the value of the stage will be used.
+* If you define a property called `region` in the environment and the cluster, the value of the cluster will be used.
+* If you define a property called `region` in the stage and the cluster, the value of the cluster will be used.

 After you have created the environment, stage, and cluster, the CLI will create the `PROJECT.yaml` file, which contains the information about the environment, stage, and cluster.
 The CLI will also create the folder structure for our OpenShift cluster.